youyanggu/covid19_projections/index.md

 * [Summary of Europe projections](#europe-summary)
 * [Summary of Rest of World projections](#rest-of-world-summary)

-**May 17 Update:** We added a tests per day target for each region, based on Harvard Global Health Institute's [study](https://globalepidemics.org/2020/05/07/hghi-projected-tests-needed-may15/) that assumes 10 contacts per infected individual.
-You can see this estimate above the "Newly infected" graph on each projection page.
+**May 17 Update:** We added a tests per day target for each region based on Harvard Global Health Institute's [study](https://globalepidemics.org/2020/05/07/hghi-projected-tests-needed-may15/) that assumes 10 contacts per infected individual.
+You can see this estimate above the "Newly Infected" graph on each projection page (e.g. [US](/us)).

 **May 16 Update:** We added a plot of our estimate of the effective reproduction number (R_t) over time to all of our projections.
 If R_t is greater than 1, it means that the number of cases is growing.
 The ultimate goal is to keep R_t under 1.
 BBC provides a [simple explanation](https://www.bbc.com/news/health-52473523) for understanding the importance of the R value.